-Who Made The Decision to Close?
+Why Did These Areas Wait to Close?

-While many lauded the decision made yesterday by ski areas — including the decisions by Killington/Pico, Vail Resorts and Alterra Mountain Company to shut down their ski area operations across North America—for resorts in Colorado it was not a choice that was entirely theirs.
+While many lauded the decision made by ski areas — including the decisions by Killington/Pico, Vail Resorts and Alterra Mountain Company to shut down their ski area operations on March 15 across North America—for resorts in Colorado it was not a choice that was entirely theirs.

-On Saturday night, Colorado Governor Jared Polis issued an executive order requiring all Colorado ski resorts to close for one week.
+On Saturday night, March 14, Colorado Governor Jared Polis issued an executive order requiring all Colorado ski resorts to close for one week, starting the next day.
 The announcement came just hours after operators across the state preemptively said they were shutting down in response to the new coronavirus.

 In a statement released Saturday night, the governor’s office said, “The Governor spent Saturday on the phone with resort community county commissioners, community public health officials, their community emergency operations command and several mountain hospitals and what became clear from those conversations was that given the conditions on the ground and the rapid spread of the virus, the time to act was now.”